alfredotasty/Multiple-Tenancy-Hyperledger-Besu/README.md

 # Hyperledger besu Multiple-tenency
-This network use Hyperledger besu and Tessera
+This network use Hyperledger besu and Tessera for using to send private transaction to the node that want privacy in blockchain network that mean another node in network can't see private transaction

 ## Blueprint